flotiq/flotiq-docs/docs/API/content-type/listing-ctd.md

 you need to send `GET` call to `/api/v1/internal/contenttype`.
 It returns the paginated list of Content Types.
 It can be filtered and limited.

+`Read only API KEY` is sufficient to perform this action.

 Possible request parameters:

 | Parameter       | Description                                                                                                                               |